To speak to Sue, contact the GSA’s Communications Manager firstname.lastname@example.org 0116 208 1188.

 GSA Chief Executive

-Vivienne has committed her entire working life to the education of young women.
-She began her career as an English Teacher at The Haberdashers’ Aske’s School for Girls (‘Habs’) in 1983.
-Thereafter she worked at Godolphin and Latymer School for Girls and Guildford High School before becoming Deputy Head of South Hampstead High School GDST.
+Vivienne began her career in 1983 at Haberdashers’ Aske’s School for Girls.
+Thereafter, she worked at Godolphin and Latymer School for Girls and Guildford High School before becoming Deputy Head of South Hampstead High School GDST in 1997.

 From September 2004 until December 2015, Vivienne was Head of Francis Holland School Regent’s Park, overseeing an expansion in the school’s roll and considerable improvements to its site and facilities.
-After two years as director for London-based consultancy Enjoy Education, Vivienne was appointed as GSA’s Chief Executive in August 2017.
+After two years as director for a schools’ consultancy, Vivienne was appointed as GSA’s Chief Executive of The Girls’ Schools Association in 2017.